Thursday, January 19, 2012

-Sewing School: Lesson 1 Welcome and Intro to Sewing
+Welcome and Intro to Free Sewing Class

 Welcome to sewing school!
 I started this blog as a way to add to the experience of my sewing students as an online accompanist to my class, an outlet to share crafts I find online that I love, and to share my own tutorials and projects.
 I have 20 years experience and have a degree in fashion design and love to share my passion for sewing.